omeka/Documentation/source/Reference/filters/<model>s_browse_default_sort.rst

 Usage
 *****

-Filters the sort parameters of <model> records returned in browse queries.
+Filters the sort parameters of <model> records returned in default browse queries.
+If a sort param is passed in the query, this will not apply.

 .. note::